kaharez/lawcodes/3-criminal-code/book-2-offences-against-the-state/chapter-1-high-treason-and-state-security/article-04-sabotage.md

 1. Sabotage is committed where a person intentionally damages, disrupts, or disables State property, systems, digital infrastructure, or operations in a manner that endangers public order or national security.

 2. Sabotage includes:
-    a. interference with communication systems, identity registers, or digital verification services;
+    (a) interference with communication systems, identity registers, or digital verification services;
-    b. destruction or manipulation of State archives, legal records, or administrative data;
+    (b) destruction or manipulation of State archives, legal records, or administrative data;
-    c. actions designed to undermine the functioning of the High Court, State offices, or official portals.
+    (c) actions designed to undermine the functioning of the High Court, State offices, or official portals.

 3. Sabotage is punishable within Penalty Band D, or Band E where the act causes serious harm or poses a grave threat to the State.